KrzakLara/DocumentationForDevOps2/README.md

 *lo5:*

-9. Troubleshooting Podman Command for MySQL (The command provided doesn't specify a database root password, which is required by the MySQL image to start correctly.
-The -d flag at the end does not specify a detach mode properly and lacks an image at the end.):
+9. [LO5_M, 4.5 pts]
+Troubleshoot why the following command is wrong and why the container does not start successfully/terminates immediately.
+Explain your findings and correct the command.
+Note down both your findings and the command.

 | Task | Issue Identified | Corrected Command | Explanation |
 |------|------------------|-------------------|-------------|
 | 9    | Missing root password specification and incorrect syntax for detach mode. | `podman run -d --name mysql -e MYSQL_USER=mike -e MYSQL_PASSWORD=mike -e MYSQL_ROOT_PASSWORD=notSoSecret mysql:5.7` | Added `MYSQL_ROOT_PASSWORD=notSoSecret` to satisfy MySQL's requirement for a root password. `-d` for detached mode is correctly used before specifying the image name. |

-10. Feature of Container Images for Deployment:
+10. [LO5_M, 4.5 pts]
+What feature of container images enables you to deploy containers across multiple environments without having to care about accidentally changing the application code?

 | Task | Feature | Description |
 |------|---------|-------------|
 | 10   | Consistency and Isolation | Container images ensure that the software runs the same way in any environment.
 This isolation between the application and its surroundings means developers don't have to worry about changes in the environment affecting the application's performance or functionalities. |

-11. Troubleshooting Dockerfile (The Dockerfile command RUN apt update && echo it works" fails due to a syntax error with unmatched quotes and no instruction to install any packages):
+11. [LO5_D, 5 pts]
+Troubleshoot why the following Dockerfile is not building.
+Explain your findings and correct the command.
+Note down both your findings and the corrected Dockerfile.

 | Task | Issue Identified | Corrected Dockerfile Line | Explanation |
 |------|------------------|--------------------------|-------------|